 It is the first In Harmony project in Yorkshire, the only one nationally that is delivered by an opera company, and includes a focus on singing and the other elements that make up the operatic art form as well as instrument playing.

 In Harmony Opera North (Leeds) focuses on the children and wider school community of Windmill and Low Road Primary Schools, seeking to deliver an inclusive programme of high quality music education and performance opportunities in order to encourage young people from all backgrounds to engage with the arts and, through doing so, deliver wider benefits such as increased confidence, aspiration, engagement with formal learning, and an increase in parental engagement.
 Low Road Primary School joined the programme in September 2015.

-All 300 children in Windmill Primary School will take part in transformational music activities, both within curriculum time and as free extra-curricular activities.
-From the outset, all Year 1-6 pupils will have the opportunity to play in an orchestra and receive their own instrument.
-For younger children, the focus will initially be on daily singing activities, which will develop musicianship skills.
+All of the children with In Harmony Opera North take part in transformational music activities, both within curriculum time and as free extra-curricular activities.
+All Year 1-6 pupils have the opportunity to play in an orchestra and receive their own instrument, in addition to singing activities, which develop musicianship skills.

 In Harmony Supporter: